ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/scope.rst

 The core library is certified only on "certified targets".
-Certified targets are like qualified targets, but furthermore ship with a pre-compiled certified core standard library.
+Certified targets are like qualified targets, but furthermore ship with a pre-compiled certified core library.
 Each certified target has a qualified "base" target.
 Refer to :ref:`qualified-targets` for more information about qualified targets.